 As of December 31, 2023, management performed the annual assessment of the Company's ability to meet its obligations as they become due within one year based on relevant conditions and events that are known and reasonably knowable.
 Following ASC 205-40 guidance, management considered quantitative and qualitative information to evaluate the Company's ability to meet obligations.
-Based on the analysis of the relevant conditions and events that are known and reasonably known as of December 31, 2023, the Company concluded that it is probable that it will be able to meet all of its financial obligations as they become due in the year 2024.
+Based on the analysis of the relevant conditions and events that are known and reasonably known as of December 31, 2023, the Company concluded that it is probable that it will be able to meet all of its financial obligations as they become due in the next twelve months.

-The relevant conditions and events that are known and reasonably known as of March 31, 2024 related to the Company have not significantly changed since December 31, 2023.
-Therefore, the resulting cash inflows along with the existing funds and the capital that is anticipated to be raised from the ATM offering are expected to be sufficient for the Company's financial obligations as they become due in 2024.
+The relevant conditions and events that are known and reasonably known as of September 30, 2024 related to the Company have not significantly changed since December 31, 2023.
+Therefore, the resulting cash inflows along with the existing funds are expected to be sufficient for the Company's financial obligations as they become due in the next twelve months.